 - Swim area defined and built at the beach.

 - City sponsored a “Dam Good Party” to celebrate retiring the bond from debt incurred in the dam reconstruction.

 - Berkeley Lake Reflections published six times a year (even months).

 - BLHA installed new gates at the Chapel (hours open from 9:00 am to 9:00 pm).

 - BLHA membership 210.

-- Georgia Department of Natural Resources completed fish population study.
+- Georgia Department of Natural Resources completed a fish population study.

 - AJC reported the community had grown to 700 residents and was deemed “wealthiest Georgia city”.